hacktiv8/genai-for-developer/README.md

 ## Prompt Example

-* Can you speak Bahasa Indonesia?
+* What is the definition of inflation?
 * What is the biggest planet in our solar system?
 * What is the capital city of Indonesia?
-* What is the capital city of France?
-* What is the biggest city in Indonesia?